copsTvFan/cops-episode-guide/guide.md

 - Fort Worth, TX (12:02 AM Suspicious Activity) A cop pulls up behind two cars and they drag race even with him behind them.
 He gets them both to pull over even though the Camero in second place looks like it U turned.
 Alvin the winner is 39 and the guy in the Camero is 25.
+Likely segment 3 of CP-1428.
 - King County, WA (6:05 PM Officer Assistance) A girl may have been abducted and they are going to where they think she is.
 They've been there before -- it looks like a trailer park that was hit by a nuclear bomb.
 They find a guy